SpamScope/spamscope/README.rst

 You can see a complete SpamScope report with Thug analysis `here <https://goo.gl/Y4kWCv>`__.

-Thug analysis can be very slow and you can have ``heartbeat timeout`` in Apache Storm.
+Thug analysis can be very slow and you can have ``heartbeat timeout`` errors in Apache Storm.
 To avoid any issue set ``supervisor.worker.timeout.secs``:

 ::